sahil-shubham/hackernews-clone/docs/README.md

 ### Key Highlights:

 *   **`/src/app`**: Core of the Next.js application, using the App Router.
-Business logic is split between API Routes (`/src/app/api`) for session/notification management and Server Actions (`/src/app/actions`) for most other CRUD operations directly interacting with Prisma.
+Business logic is split between API Routes (`/src/app/api`) for session/notification management and Server Actions (`/src/app/actions`) for most other CRUD operations (posts, comments, votes, bookmarks) directly interacting with Prisma.
 *   **`/prisma`**: Contains `schema.prisma`, the single source of truth for your database schema.
 Migrations are managed here.
 *   **`/scripts`**: Contains standalone scripts for tasks like database seeding and fetching external data.
 *   **`Dockerfile` & `docker-compose.yml`**: Enable containerized development and deployment, ensuring consistency across environments.